Table of Contents

 Archimedes’ screw was first employed to empty the water of a ship.
 But it now has a variety of modern applications.
 Farmers in dry places use it to irrigate their crops, and wastewater treatment plants use it to transport water from one location to another.

-Death of the father of mathematics- Archimedes
+Death of the Father of Mathematics- Archimedes

-Legacies in mathematics and science
+Legacies in Mathematics and Science

 Sir Isaac Newton and Carl Friedrich Gauss regarded Archimedes as one of history’s most important and influential mathematicians.
 There are several memorials to Archimedes in the fields of math and science, such as –